-6. Will other drug products be added to the biosimilar policy?
+7. Will other drug products be added to the biosimilar policy?

 Yes.
-As new biosimilars or similar versions of non-biologic complex drugs (NBCDs) enter the Canadian market, additional drug products may be included as part of this policy framework.
+As new biosimilars or similar versions of non-biologic complex drugs (NBCDs) enter the Canadian market, additional drug products may be included as part of the biosimilar policy.

-7. What are the exceptions to the Transition Rule and how will they be applied?
+8. What are the exceptions to the Transition Rule and how will they be applied?